The Tick: Oh no, we're we're bad!

 In anime and manga this is frequently called a fumi-e from the analogy with the historical practice of making people step on Christian religious symbols to prove they were not Christians.

 Shoot Your Mate is a subtrope.
 Related to Allegiance Affirmation, which refers to declarations of allegiance in general, and Deadly Graduation, where the victorious 'kitten' is the one who eats the rest of the litter.
 Compare Prove I Am Not Bluffing.
 Contrast Secret Test of Character, God Test, and Even Evil Has Standards.
-Kill Me Now, or Forever Stay Your Hand is an inversion (Bob gives Alice a chance to kill him, forcing her to reveal that she's still too good a person to go through with it).
+Kill Me Now, or Forever Stay Your Hand is an inversion (Bob gives Alice a chance to kill him, hoping she'll realize that she's too good a person to do it).
 The Initiation Ceremony can be a far milder version of this trope, although certain subtropes, such as the Gang Initiation Fight, may not be so mild.

 No relation to Eat the Dog, although both can overlap if a literal kitten is targeted as a food.